OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 ### **3.4 Data Mover Completion Cycles**

-For Host completion cycles using the OFS FIM for Intel Agilex FPGA:
+For Host completion cycles using the OFS FIM for Agilex FPGA:

 * All completions in the RX direction will be Data Completions.
 * Prefix is not supported.